ProgerXP/Notepad2e/README.md

 * Web search: if you set `WebTemplate1` (or `WebTemplate2`) setting in the INI to `https://google.com/search?q=%s` and then press **Ctrl+Shift+1-2** with non-empty selection - you will be navigated to that URL (`%s` replaced with a selection string, not URL-encoded).
 * If Replace's dialog Replace With is `^c` - clipboard contents is used instead of this string.
 * If the program is started with `/B` flag, it enters "Pasteboard mode" where new content on the clipboard is automatically added to the buffer.
+* `[Custom Colors]` INI section is used to fill the "Custom colors" control of Fore/Back color pickers in Customize Schemes. #149

 ### Syntax Schemes